-Other SG&A expenses comprise primarily Treakisym[®] sales and marketing, production and distribution, business development, d management related costs.
-SymBio is factoring in costs associated with building and operating its own sales organization from FY12/20 onward ahead of the move to sell Treakisym[®] in-house from FY12/21.
+Other SG&A expenses comprise primarily Treakisym® sales and marketing, production and distribution, business development, d management related costs.
+SymBio is factoring in costs associated with building and operating its own sales organization from FY12/20 onward ahead of the move to sell Treakisym® in-house.
 It forecasts an increase primarily in personnel costs due to a higher medical representative headcount and higher costs due to more activities.

-In FY12/20, other SG&A expenses, excluding R&D spending, are projected to increase 30.5% YoY to JPY3.6bn on higher personnel expenses and sales promotion expenses.
-The company aims to expand its workforce from 106 to 152 employees, so personnel expenses are expected to rise.
+- In FY12/20, other SG&A expenses, excluding R&D spending, are projected to increase YoY (mainly personnel expenses), because it aims to expand its workforce from 106 to 152 employees.
 SymBio plans to increase the number of sales representatives from 39 to 70.
-Eisai's marketing agreement for exclusive distribution rights to Treakisym[®] ends in 2020 and SymBio will take over marketing from
+Eisai's marketing agreement for exclusive distribution rights to Treakisym® ended on December 9, 2020 and SymBio took over marketing from December 10, 2020. - It looks like the company will maintain other SG&A expenses at FY12/20 levels from FY12/21 onward.
+Large changes to the inhouse sales force are not expected after it is expanded to 62 sales representatives in Q2.